Abbey Burton

 Abbey Ling (née Burton; born 30 March 1987 in High Wycombe) is a British sports shooter from Nynehead, Somerset.
-She married fellow Team GB sports shooter Edward Ling in 2014, and has a daughter with him.
+She married fellow Team GB sports shooter Edward Ling in 2014, and has two daughters with him.
 She works as the head female coach at Ling Shooting School.
 She represented England at the 2018 Commonwealth Games.
-She is a five time world champion, World Cup, and commonwealth medalist.
+She is a five time World Champion, World Cup, and Commonwealth medalist.